 The northerners looked to the seas as a convenient and accessible way to explore and trade.
-This concentration saw them develop extremely skilled ship building techniques and advanced sailing skills that were far ahead of their time.
+This focus allowed the development of extremely skilled ship-building techniques and advanced sailing skills that were far ahead of their time.

 The epitome of viking ship design was the Longship.
 Made mostly out of timber, the vessels elongated design ensured it was able to handle the roughest waters and carry people across vast distances.
 Various sagas tell us much about their history while recent excavations has revealed even more about their specifications and build.

 Longships tended to fall into four main groups, each serving a different purpose.
+There were, obviously several more kinds of longships, but the next four are the most famous ones.
 Let's take a look at each in turn, starting with the smallest.

 One of the smaller longship vessels in the Viking fleet was the karvi (or karve).
 This type of ship had various uses, for trade, fishing and as a transportation vessel.
 Additionally, it is also said to have been used for military purposes.

-The typical karvi had 13 rowing benches, but all ships with 6 to 16 benches were categorised as a Karvi.
-Due to the unique structure of this ship it was able to handle shallow waters, and this is what made it an ideal transport and cargo ship.
+The typical karvi had 13 rowing benches, but all ships with 6 to 16 benches were (typically) categorized as a karvi.
+Due to the unique structure of this ship, it was able to handle very shallow waters, making it it an ideal transport and cargo ship.

 The most famous karvi vessel to have been discovered to date, is the Gokstad ship.
 It was excavated in 1880 and dated sometime around the ninth century.
-It measured around 23 metres (75 feet) in length which is considered one of the larger Karve ships.
+It measured around 23 meters (75 feet) in length which is considered one of the larger karvi ships.

 Gokstad ship, Viking Ship Museum, Oslo